Chowla–Mordell theorem

-In mathematics, the Chowla–Mordell theorem is a result in number theory determining cases where a Gauss sum is the square root of a prime number, multiplied by a root of unity.
+In mathematics, the Chowla–Mordell theorem says that for a Dirichlet character modulo an odd prime, if the argument of its Gaussian sum is a root of unity, then the character must be quadratic.
+It is a result in number theory determining cases where a Gauss sum is the square root of a prime number, multiplied by a root of unity.
 It was proved and published independently by Sarvadaman Chowla and Louis Mordell, around 1951.